Vol 1, No 1 (2012)

 Authors in this issue:

-Alejandra Mabellini, Antonio De Michelis, Athanasios Bakogiannis, Aurelio López-Malo, Carlos Alberto Márquez, Charalampos Proestos, Elizabeth Ohaco, Enrique Palou, Griselda P. Scipioni, Harris N. Lazarides, Hilda Nyati, Ilknur Selek, Jason Lombardi, Jessica Shaffer, Jorge Enrique Lozano, José Andrés Rojas Lobato, José Francisco Tamborero Arnal, Juan Antonio Díaz García, Juan Manuel Garibay, Kennedy O. Gogo, Li Zuo Taitano, Lilian A Gogo, Lourdes Gazca, Luis Geraldo Guerrero Ojeda, María Teresa Jiménez Munguía, Michael Komaitis, Miguel E. Schmalko, Myrian G. Acuña, Peter L. Shalo, R.P.
-Singh, Rijkelt Beumer, Semih Otles, Stijn Van der Veen, Symon Maina Mahungu, Ted Wong, Tjakko Abee, Wilma Hazeleger, Zebin Wang,
+Alejandra Mabellini, Antonio De Michelis, Athanasios Bakogiannis, Aurelio López-Malo, Carlos Alberto Márquez, Charalampos Proestos, Elizabeth Ohaco, Enrique Palou, Harris Lazarides, Hilda Nyati, Ilknur Selek, Jason Lombardi, Jessica Shaffer, Jorge Enrique Lozano, José Andrés Rojas Lobato, José Francisco Tamborero Arnal, Juan Antonio Díaz García, Juan Manuel Garibay, Kennedy O. Gogo, Li Zuo Taitano, Lilian A Gogo, Lourdes Gazca, Luis Geraldo Guerrero Ojeda, María Teresa Jiménez Munguía, Michael Komaitis, Miguel E. Schmalko, Miguel Schmalko, Myrian G. Acuña, Paul Singh, Peter L. Shalo, Rijkelt Beumer, semih otles, Stijn Van der Veen, Symon Mahungu, Ted Wong, Tjakko Abee, Wilma Hazeleger, zebin wang,

 Edited by: